TomWilford/php-utf8-to-rtf/README.md

 as many characters as possible in different languages being used in a natural way.
 Please see the [Pangrams trait](tests/Resources/Pangrams.php) for the pangram sources' credits.

-Currently, there are two failing tests for `findAndReplace()` whereby 3 characters are ignored by the regex and not replaced during the conversion.
+Currently, there are four failing tests for `findAndReplace()` whereby some characters are ignored by the regex and not replaced during the conversion.

 ## Contributing